Refurb

 Common questions about this calculator

-Velux conversions typically fall under Permitted Development Rights and don't need planning permission.
-Dormer conversions may qualify if under 50 cubic metres (40 for terraced houses) and don't exceed the highest point of the roof.
+Velux conversions typically fall under Permitted Development Rights.
+Dormer conversions may qualify if under 50 cubic metres (40 for terraced houses).
 Hip-to-gable and mansard conversions usually require full planning permission.
-Conservation areas and listed buildings have stricter rules.

-A loft conversion typically adds 10-20% to property value, depending on location and quality.
+A loft conversion typically adds 10-20% to property value, depending on location.
 In London, adding a bedroom can increase value by 12-15%, while in the Midlands it's around 8%.
-The conversion should add more value than it costs - aim for an ROI of at least 25% to account for hassle and risk.
+Aim for ROI of at least 25%.

-A Velux conversion adds roof windows (rooflights) without changing the roofline - it's the cheapest option but provides less headroom and space.
-A dormer extends through the roof creating additional floor space and full head height.
-Dormers are more expensive but add significantly more usable space and better suit bedrooms with en-suites.
+A Velux adds roof windows without changing the roofline - cheapest but less headroom.
+A dormer extends through the roof creating additional floor space and full head height - more expensive but significantly more usable space.

-Yes, all loft conversions require Building Regulations approval regardless of whether planning permission is needed.
+Yes, all loft conversions require Building Regulations approval regardless of planning permission.
 This covers structural calculations, fire safety, stairs, insulation, and ventilation.
-Your contractor should handle this, but budget £1,000-£2,000 for Building Control fees and structural engineer reports.
+Budget £1,000-£2,000 for Building Control fees.